jreinoehl2/jreinoehl2.github.io/README.md

 2. Open `index.html` in a web browser
 3. No build process or dependencies required

+- Also going to https://jreinoehl2.github.io/ works.

 ## Limitations

-- Rankings data is currently not available as the API endpoint is not functioning
-- Statistics section is planned but not yet implemented
+- Statistics section is not implemented due to lack of free API access
+  - Comprehensive basketball statistics typically require paid API subscriptions
+  - Services like SportRadar, Stats Perform, and MySportsFeeds offer this data commercially
 - Some features may be limited by the ESPN API's rate limits and data availability
+- Historical data beyond a certain timeframe may not be available through the public APIs

 ## Future Improvements

-- Add statistics section with player and team stats
-- Implement conference standings
+- Implement basic statistics using available free data points
-- Add search functionality
 - Add favorite teams feature
 - Implement local storage for user preferences
+- Enhance mobile experience with touch-optimized controls
+- Add dark mode toggle
+- Implement conference-specific filtering
-- Introduce NAIA and lower division teams
+- Introduce score alerts for favorite teams